Week 3 - Motion control

 Task 3 – Motion control

-Put your solution into the plan_motion function.
+Put your solution to the plan_motion function.
 By default, the code structure is prepared for target point-based algorithms; you are, however, free to alter the function and use, e.g., the cross track error instead.
 The choice depends on your preferences, you can even implement multiple algorithms and compare them.

 Mind the fact that the MoCap data will not be available for the final project!